sophgo/libsophon/doc/reference_en/2_bmlib_basic_concept.rst

 ------------

-Our neural network acceleration device, whether in PCIe mode or SOC mode, will become a standard character device after the installation of the TPU driver.
+Our neural network acceleration device, whether in PCIe mode or SOC mode, will become a standard character device after the installation of the Tensor Computing Processor driver.
 A handle needs to be created when the upper user process try to run on this device.

 Handle is used in managing api, applying for memory and releasing memory.